b-hub/b-hub.github.io/_posts/2021-08-27-faze-gallery-improvements.md

 Pipelines can also reference a `DataId`, if collecting the data takes a while.
 E.g. for collecting statistical information from simulating millions of games.

-An example of a pipeline using a `DataId` is below or on [GitHub](https://github.com/b-faze/faze/blob/55354ea577aad7631b826b52d3a8ae8a6f46446b/src/examples/gallery/Faze.Examples.Gallery/Visualisations/EightQueensProblem/EightQueensProblemImagePipeline.cs).
+An example of a pipeline using a `DataId` is below ([GitHub](https://github.com/b-faze/faze/blob/55354ea577aad7631b826b52d3a8ae8a6f46446b/src/examples/gallery/Faze.Examples.Gallery/Visualisations/EightQueensProblem/EightQueensProblemImagePipeline.cs))

 ```
 ReversePipelineBuilder.Create()